-Dylan Schifrin is a playwright, composer, lyricist and librettist based in Los Angeles, CA.
+Dylan Schifrin is a playwright, composer, lyricist, librettist and TV writer based in Los Angeles, CA.

 He is a Yale University graduate (Class of 2020, Magna Cum Laude) with a B.A. in Musical Theater Composition through the Shen Curriculum for Musical Theater.
 He has studied dramatic writing under Donald Margulies, Michael Korie and Marsha Norman, as well as composition under Scott Frankel and Jeanine Tesori.